You can cut your power bills this summer without having to buy a lot of gadgets or sit at home in the dark.

 You use the same amount of water and energy with a dishwasher or washing machine, regardless of whether the machine is full.
 But with full loads, you get a lot more for your money.
 And you run the machine less often.
-Win-win.

 Some other ways to save:

-Do laundry in cold water.
-Running the water heater — for things such as showers, dishwashers and laundry — accounts for about 14 percent of your total power bill, Kweller says.
+- Do laundry in cold water.
+Running the water heater for things such as showers, dishwashers and laundry accounts for about 14 percent of your total power bill, Kweller says.

-Skip the “dry” cycle on your dishwasher.
+- Skip the “dry” cycle on your dishwasher.
 Either hand-dry dishes as you put them away, or let evaporation do the work for you.

 Sometimes it pays to get away from the two-dimensional electronics for a while.
 Literally.
 Ditch the Facebook friends to spend a little time with people you know from the real world.

 Organize a game night, a poker party or a craft night with friends.
-Close Instagram long enough to grow something healthy in your yard.
-Or, have some fun with a container garden on your patio.
+Close Instagram long enough to work in your yard.
+Or have some fun with a container garden on your patio.
 (Real tomatoes don’t require wattage.
 And if you eat what you grow, you can save on your food bill, too.)

 The goal: Unplug, unwind and connect in a way that has nothing to do with power cords and networks.
 You’ll save some electricity and recharge your own batteries at the same time.